The Problem of Postpartum Depression

 In this article, you will find:

-Symptoms of PPDDuring your pregnancy, you knew from your reading to expect emotional changes, but now you may be overwhelmed by worry and sadness.
+The Problem of Postpartum DepressionDuring your pregnancy, you knew from your reading to expect emotional changes, but now you may be overwhelmed by worry and sadness.
 Where is the happiness you know you should be feeling?
 The fact that it seems beyond your grasp makes you feel even worse.

 Despite being exhausted from the responsibilities of new motherhood, you lie awake at night worrying about your baby's health and your ability to mother him or her.
 During the day, you are constantly anxious about harm befalling your baby.
 You can barely think clearly enough to decide what to have for lunch, and the idea of making any kind of important decision about how to deal with issues that come up for your baby is more than you can stand.
 You realize that you must be suffering from postpartum depression.